-revolution-now asked: That actually makes me incredibly happy to hear.
+revolution-now said: That actually makes me incredibly happy to hear.
 When that does happen, and if you find yourself inclined to, I'd love to help C/S Distro - if only to make everyone aware that it's up and running again.
 I completely understand about the email/address changes, but I really feel as though this is worth trying.
 So if you could guide me in that, that'd be great, though if you think it's better to just let people know, that'd work too.

 Running a distro takes alot of work, emails back and forth, more emails, looking for contacts, contacting school orgs & clubs, contacting teachers, professors, students, other zines, trading ads, buying zines to review, buying zines to see who is publishing what, buying zines from other distros (because zines written by non people of color might contain contact info and reviews of POC written zines).

 this page lists plenty of useful resources on zines and distros: